 - Fast download speeds – VPNs can be slower than an unencrypted internet connection.
 To maintain your speeds at all times, go for a fast service.

 - Large server network – The more servers a VPN runs, the more options are at your disposal.
+Always shoot for a large server network.

 - Unlimited bandwidth – Some VPN services restrict how much bandwidth you can use.
 When this happens, your secure connection to the internet will be cut off abruptly.